 The Graston technique is a form of instrument-assisted soft tissue mobilization (IASTM).
 It is a type of manual therapy that incorporates special ergonomic tools, such as a Graston tool, that are used to gently massage and scrape parts of the skin.
 The Graston tool is a stainless steel instrument used to heal injuries to soft tissues, such as sprains, strains, subluxations, and repetitive use injuries.

 Are you suffering from a soft tissue injury?
 Do you have a sports injury or injury from a car accident?
 Do you have scars or adhesions that are causing pain and limiting your movement?
-If so, the Graston Technique and muscle scraping can help you.
+If so, the Graston Technique and muscle scraping physical therapy can help you.

 The Graston Technique can also be used to treat numerous other conditions, including lower back pain, carpal tunnel syndrome, rotator cuff tears, quadricep pain, tennis elbow, plantar fasciitis, and headaches.
 To learn more about how the Graston Technique can benefit you, request an appointment at OSR Physical Therapy today!

 What should I know about the Graston Technique?

-Before adding the Graston Technique or muscle scraping to your treatment plan, here are some helpful facts to keep in mind:
+Before adding the Graston Technique or muscle scraping physical therapy to your treatment plan, here are some helpful facts to keep in mind:

 - More than 31,000 clinicians worldwide use the Graston Technique.